baosystems/docker-dhis2/README.md

 * `DISABLE_TOMCAT_TEMPLATES`: If set to "1", the templates for Tomcat configuration files will not be generated.

-The following **OPTIONAL** environment variables are used in `docker-entrypoint.sh` and container command begins with _remco_ (the image default) or _catalina.sh_:

-* `FORCE_HEALTHCHECK_WAIT`: if set to "1", `netcat` will listen on port 8080 and respond to a single http request with "200 OK" to allow for an external health check to initialize before proceeding.
-  This might be helpful with certain orchestration platforms.

 ## Generating dhis.conf with Remco